open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-collector/README.md

 This feature is disabled by default.
 It has the following requirements:

-- It requires [k8sattributesprocessor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/k8sattributesprocessor) processor to be included in the collector, such as [contrib](https://github.com/open-telemetry/opentelemetry-collector-releases/tree/main/distributions/otelcol-contrib) version of the collector image.
+- It requires the [Kubernetes Attributes processor](https://opentelemetry.io/docs/kubernetes/collector/components/#kubernetes-attributes-processor) to be included in the collector, such as [contrib](https://github.com/open-telemetry/opentelemetry-collector-releases/tree/main/distributions/otelcol-contrib) version of the collector image.

 To enable this feature, set the  `presets.kubernetesAttributes.enabled` property to `true`.
 Here is an example `values.yaml`: